First Move Wins

 Åke looked over his shoulder at the red-haired kid, who sat staring out the window.
 “You mean like with that game you play?”

-After the forty minute drive east, whilst Max spoke in one single breath about the ins and outs of Down Sight to video-game-noob Åke, Driver stopped the van in front of a nail salon.
+After the forty minute drive east, whilst Max spoke in one seemingly continuous breath to the newly crowned ‘noob’, Åke, about the ups, downs, ins and outs of Down Sight, Driver finally stopped.
+He had parked the van up in front of a nail salon.

 “This should be it,” he said.

-“Uhh…” Max and Åke doubted in unison.
+“Uhh…” Max and Åke grunted in unison.

 “What did you two expect?
 An ‘illegal guns for sale’ sign?”
 Driver laughed.